Hudson Hornet: 1953

 The 1953 model year brought minor changes to the Hudson Hornet.
-The front end was modified with a new grille and a non-functional air scoop hood ornament. four different body designs: two-door club coupe, Hollywood hardtop, Convertible Brougham, and a four-door sedan.
+The front end was modified with a new grille and a non-functional air scoop hood ornament. four different body designs: two-door club coupe, four-door sedan, Hollywood hardtop, and Convertible Brougham.

-Hudson Hornet 1953 model year production totaled 27,208 units of which around 910 were the Hollywood hardtops.
+Hudson Hornet 1953 model year production totaled 27,208 units, of which around 910 were the Hollywood hardtops.
 An 8-tube radio was a $100 option.